 The Callback System

 Callbacks in Plexe let you hook into key points in the model building lifecycle.
-They’re useful for:
+They’re useful for:- Logging progress and results

 - Integrating with experiment tracking systems